JamesThanni/JamesThanni/README.md

 ### About Me
-I build and design websites, desktop and mobile applications!
+I build and design web, desktop and mobile applications!
 My career journey involved:

 🔎 Using my ambition to change people's lives with technology to start my career journey early!